What Happened Was: Accolades

 It won the Grand Jury Prize and the Waldo Salt Screenwriting Award at the 1994 Sundance Film Festival.
 Noonan was nominated for Best First Screenplay and Karen Sillas for Best Female Lead at the 10th Independent Spirit Awards.

+Planned sequel

+Noonan wrote a sequel, which he pitched to both Netflix and Amazon Prime, but it never came to fruition.
+Noonan and Sillas were to have reprised their roles, and the film would have also co-starred Louis C.K., Charlie Kaufman and Vin Diesel.